SJAkash07/TicketBookingSystem/README.md

 ## Features

 - Book tickets for Train, Bus, or Flight
+- User login system with email and password
 - Choose From and To destinations
 - See real-time available seats
 - Fare calculation based on mode and distance
 - Validations for input (e.g., name, email, and routes)
--  Login functionality with email & password
 - Ticket confirmation popup on successful booking
 - Clean and aesthetic user interface with consistent design

 ---